PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 > **Tip** The output mapping for all airframes is given in the [Airframe Reference](../airframes/airframe_reference.md).

 The actual ports used for the outputs on the [flight controller](#vehicle_controller) depends on the hardware and PX4 configuration.
-Usually the ports are mapped to PWM outputs (which are screen printed `MAIN` or `AUX`), but they may also be mapped to UAVCAN nodes.
+*Usually* the ports are mapped to PWM outputs, which are commonly screen printed `MAIN` or `AUX`.

+> **Note** Pixhawk controllers have a "main" FMU board and *may* have a separate IO board.
+  If there is an IO board, the `AUX` ports are connected directly to the FMU and the `MAIN` ports are connected to the IO board.
+  Otherwise the `MAIN` ports are connected to the FMU, and there are no `AUX` ports.
+  The output ports on the FMU can use [D-shot](../peripherals/dshot.md) or *One-shot* protocols (as well as PWM), which provide much lower-latency behaviour.
+  This can be useful for racers and other airframes that require better performance.

+<span></span>
 > **Warning** Some flight controllers may only have `MAIN` ports, or may have only 6 outputs on either `MAIN` or `AUX`.
-  Ensure you select a controller that has enough of the right types of ports for your [airframe](../airframes/airframe_reference.md).
+  Ensure you select a controller that has enough of the right types of ports/outputs for your [airframe](../airframes/airframe_reference.md).

+The output ports may also be mapped to UAVCAN nodes (e.g. UAVCAN [motor controllers](../peripherals/uavcan_escs.html)).
+The (same) airframe mapping of outputs to nodes is used in this case.

+> **Note** In theory there can be many more than 6-8 outputs in `AUX` and `MAIN` (i.e. a UAVCAN bus is not limited to this few nodes).
+  The limit is chosen because most flight controllers only have this many PWM/Dshot/Oneshot outputs.

 ## ESCs & Motors {#esc_and_motors}